 - Ensembles: This will be an instructor-guided forum for students to play with an ensemble.

 Students will also attend additional electives throughout the week.
-Though electives for 2021 are not yet available, the following list of electives offered in 2019 will give you a sense of what to expect:
+Electives for 2021 are not yet available, but the following list of electives offered in 2019 will give you a sense of what to expect:

 Contemporary Styles Workshop